LuuMyHoa/Bicycle-Manufacturer-Business-Performance-Analysis/README.md

 * [Recommendations](#recommendations)

 ## Business Problem
-A bicycle manufacturing company wants to better understand its business performance in order to support data-driven decision making.
+A bicycle manufacturing company wants clearer visibility into its business performance to support better operational and strategic decisions.
 The management team needs insights into product performance, sales trends, customer retention, and inventory efficiency.

-This project analyzes historical sales data to answer several key business questions:

-* Which product subcategories generate the highest sales?

-* Which product categories are growing the fastest year over year?

-* Which sales territories generate the most orders?

-* How effective are seasonal discounts?

-* How well does the company retain customers?

-* Is inventory aligned with product demand?

-The goal of this analysis is to uncover meaningful insights that can help improve sales performance, optimize inventory, and support strategic decision making.
+Using historical data from the AdventureWorks dataset, this project uses SQL to analyze key aspects of the business, including sales performance, product growth, market demand, customer behavior, inventory management, and purchasing activity.

 ## Dataset
 This project uses the AdventureWorks2019 dataset, a widely used sample database representing a bicycle manufacturing company.